This is Part 5 of our 10-part series on the 10 Key Qualities and Habits of a Highly Effective Mentor. Read Part 4 here.

 3. Advice, Coaching & More

-Every mentor leverages their experience differently.
+Every mentor leverages their experience and goes about sharing those experiences differently.
 Whether it’s straightforward advice, questioning, coaching, or merely making observations, every mentor will have their own particular brand of imparting their lived experiences.
 Liz Russell of Living Life Confidently, a blog dedicated to empowering its readers, explains her own experience with mentoring:

 “What makes a quality mentor is the combination of their experiences, but more importantly, their willingness to share their insights and invest their time in developing the mentee… Sometimes the advice comes out as straight out advice, for example ‘this is what you need to do…’ Other times it is questioning, more like coaching, to get you to think through the situation.
 Other times, the advice comes in the form of simply making an observation that allows you to consider the point from another perspective.
 That is the mark of a great mentor—they know you and care about you enough to tell you what you need, at the time you need to hear it.”